-While visiting the wonderful county of Mount Gambier, you can take a walk to the Centenary Tower to get the most scenic and panoramic views of Mount Gambier, its surroundings and the coast.
+Whilst visiting the wonderful Mount Gambier region, you should take a walk up to Centenary Tower to get the most scenic and panoramic views of Mount Gambier and the coast.

-The beautiful Centenary Tower is a tower of 190 metres above the sea level exclusively designed for offering an array of most scenic views of the city, its beautiful countryside and volcanic landscape with the crater lakes.
+The beautiful Centenary Tower is located 190 metres above sea level and provides the best views of the city, its beautiful countryside and the volcanic landscape.

 This tower was opened to the public in 1904.
-Today, it is one of the popular view points in Mount Gambier.
-Centenary Tower also has an extensive display of various photographs of the Lakes area since 1904.
+Today, it is the most popular view point in Mount Gambier.
+Centenary Tower also has an extensive display of various photographs of the Lakes area which have been captured 1904.

-The area of Mount Gambier is renowned for its natural scenic beauty and the gorgeous coast.
+The area of Mount Gambier is renowned for its natural beauty and the gorgeous coast.
 From the top of the Centenary Tower, tourists can see the spectacular Blue Lake, its valley and the surrounding craters.
-Other lakes that can also be spotted from the top of the tower are the Little Blue, Browne’s, Valley and the dried Leg of Mutton Lake.
+Other lakes that can also be seen from the top of the tower are the Little Blue Lake, Browne’s Lake, Valley Lake and the Dried Leg of Mutton Lake.

 The tower entry requires a small admission fee.
 Guest amenities include souvenir shops, eateries with snacks, drinks and ice creams.

-At night, the tower gets illuminated with beautiful and colourful lights.
-The tower being the longest establishment can be seen from various points in the city and its neighbourhoods.
+At night, the tower gets illuminated with colourful lights.
+The tower itself can be seen from various points in the city and its surrounding neighbourhood.